BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 If you’ve followed the steps in this article, you’ve primed your website for lead-generation magic.

 Don’t hit the publish button just yet!

-Before you go live with your website, it’s essential that someone reviews your website.
+Before you go live with your lead-generation website, it’s essential that someone reviews it.

 Another person will spot grammar or responsiveness issues.
 They’ll also critique your design decisions.
 They’ll ask you to explain your reasoning.

 By doing this, they force you into critical thinking.
 Each of your design decisions should have a strong reasoning behind it.